karmab/kcli/doc/index.md

  type: network
  cidr: 192.168.95.0/24
 ```
 You can also use the boolean keyword dhcp (mostly to disable it) and isolated .
-Note that when not specified, dhcp and nat will be enabled
+When not specified, dhcp and nat will be enabled

 ### template
 ```YAML